Guides

 A business Gmail account is a professional email address that uses your company's domain name.
 For example, an employee of ABC Company can have their email address as jsmith@abccompany.com instead of jsmith@gmail.com.

-Requirements for opening a Gmail account for a company
+Requirements for opening a Google/Gmail business email

 To set up a business Gmail account, you'll need: